Professor David Gauntlett

 I'm part of

-David Gauntlett is Co-Director of Research in Westminster School of Media, Arts and Design.
+David Gauntlett is Director of Research at Westminster School of Media, Arts and Design.
 He writes and teaches about the ways in which digital media gives people new opportunities to create and connect, and the social implications of this 'everyday creativity'.

 He has also led the development of new approaches to the study of media ('Media Studies 2.0') and pioneered the use of creative research methods in social research.

-He is the author of several books, including Creative Explorations (2007), Media Studies 2.0, and Other Battles around the Future of Media Research (2011), and Making is Connecting: The social meaning of creativity, from DIY and knitting to YouTube and Web 2.0 (2011), which has been widely discussed internationally and has been translated into Italian and Korean.
+He is the author of several books, including Creative Explorations (2007), Media Studies 2.0, and Other Battles around the Future of Media Research (2011), Making Media Studies (2015), and Making is Connecting: The social meaning of creativity, from DIY and knitting to YouTube and Web 2.0 (2011), which has been widely discussed internationally and has been translated into Italian and Korean.
 A second edition is being prepared for 2018.

 He has made several popular websites and YouTube videos, and has worked with a number of the world's leading creative organisations, including the BBC, the British Library, and Tate.
 For almost a decade he has worked with LEGO on innovation in creativity, play and learning.